 In addition, there is an increased focus on environmental sustainability matters, including emissions associated with the production of animal milk.
-Any failure to achieve our environmental targets or other environment-related goals or a perception (whether or not valid) of our failure to act responsibly with respect to the evolving environmental issues, or to effectively respond to new, or changes in, legal or regulatory requirements concerning environmental matters, or increased operating or manufacturing costs due to increased regulation or environmental institutions and investors incorporating sustainability and ESG considerations as part of their portfolio, and increase the risk of litigation.
+Any failure to achieve our environmental targets or other environment-related goals or a perception (whether or not valid) of our failure to act responsibly with respect to the evolving environmental issues, or to effectively respond to new, or changes in, legal or regulatory requirements concerning environmental matters, or increased operating or manufacturing costs due to increased regulation or environmental causes could adversely affect our business, our reputation, and our ability to attract capital from financial institutions and investors incorporating sustainability and ESG considerations as part of their portfolio, and increase the risk of litigation.
 Saputo's reputation could be affected if we or other stakeholders in the dairy industry do not act, or are perceived not to act, responsibly.